Fraud Blocker

 Divorce Remains a Statistical Reality in California

-As of 2023, California’s divorce rate was 7.45%, meaning 75 of every 1,000 people in the state were divorced.
-Orange County has one of the highest divorce rates in the country.
-While this is lower than many other states, it still represents a substantial number.
-No one gets married thinking that they will end up getting divorced, but it is a statistical reality in the Golden State.
-A prenup cannot prevent divorce, but it can reduce the emotional and financial strain associated with divorce.
+As of 2023, California’s divorce rate was about 7.45%, though estimates vary by source and how the rate is measured.
+No one gets married thinking they will end up getting divorced, but it is a real possibility in the Golden State.
+A prenup cannot prevent divorce, but it can reduce the emotional and financial strain that comes with it.

 Many couples assume that only the wealthy need prenups, but even moderate-income individuals can benefit.
 For example, if one spouse owns a home in their name before marriage, a prenup can help keep that property separate.
-For many marriages, a prenup can add transparency, which can ultimately allow both parties to strengthen their marriage.
+For many marriages, a prenup can add transparency, which can ultimately help both parties strengthen their relationship.
+A prenup can also spell out how debt is handled, which protects one spouse from being saddled with the other’s student loans or credit card balances.

 How Legal Review Can Strengthen Your Prenup

 If you live in California and are considering marriage, investing time and effort into a valid, enforceable prenuptial agreement can provide long-term peace of mind.
-Whether you’re in tech-rich Palo Alto or anywhere else in the state, financial protection starts with getting it right the first time.
+Whether you are in tech-rich Palo Alto or anywhere else in the state, financial protection starts with getting it right the first time.

 FAQs